You don't need a thousand different travel apps to be a great traveler.

-Using your data while travelling can get very pricey, especially if you’re like me and depend on Google Maps even in your hometown.
+Using your data while traveling can get very pricey, especially if you’re like me and depend on Google Maps even in your hometown.
 The other alternative is finding the closest Starbucks, connecting to the ultra-slow wifi and taking no less than 50 screenshots of all the places you want to go to that day.
 Yeah, we’ve all done that.
-City Maps to Go has a more intelligent solution: the app lets you input all of your planned locations and access them offline.
-Once you’ve added everything, you can view and plan your day depending on the places you want to visit.